bluesatunsw/groundstation/frontend/README.md

 # Front-end

-The frontend code to control the Bluesat Autonomous Groundstation.
+The frontend code to control the Bluesat Autonomous Groundstation device.

 ## Development